Skip to main content

 The Hibiscus rosa-sinensis is not a terribly hardy plant; it’s only able to thrive when planted outdoors in zones 9 through 11.
 This evergreen shrub is a tropical plant, and as such has humidity, water, and light requirements that make it a bit tricky to grow year-round unless you’re prepared with the right knowledge and conditions.

-Outside of those zones, the Hibiscus rosa-sinensis should be grown as a potted plant and can be outdoors during the warmer weather; however, it will need to be transitioned indoors for the winter where care is maintained to carry it through to the next growing season.
+Outside of those zones, the Hibiscus rosa-sinensis should grow as a potted plant and can be outdoors during warmer weather; however, it will need to be transitioned indoors for winter, where care is maintained to carry it through to the next growing season.
 This can include but is not limited to, trimming off any buds that start to appear to help your Hibiscus conserve energy during the colder season.

 Is Hibiscus rosa-sinensis perennial?